NajiAntoun/DataCleansing/CodeBook.md

 run_analysis.R

 ### Pre-requesites
-the script uses the data.table library which should be installed as a pre-requesite.
+the script uses the following libraries which should be installed as a pre-requesite:
+* data.table
+* dplyr

 ### Usage
 1. unzip the *getdata-projectfiles-UCI HAR Dataset.zip* zip file in your R working directory